Kevin Gorman's Take 5: Five thoughts on the Steelers' draft

 With inside linebacker the most glaring need and Roquan Smith requiring some serious maneuvering, Boise State's Leighton Vander Esch is the best bet at that position.

-Vander Esh appears to be the 2018 draft's version of T.J.
+Vander Esch appears to be the 2018 draft's version of T.J.
 Watt: A high-ceiling prospect with limited starting experience coming off a strong season.

 If Vander Esch is gone by the 28th pick — and the Dallas Cowboys appear to be very interested — many expect the Steelers to select Stanford safety Justin Reid , who matched his measurables with production.